 There are vintage bulbs on the tree.

 And the prettiest set of french doors that lead into the dining room in the Christmas cottage.

 There’s Gina’s collection of vintage glassware on the table.

 And Gina decorating.

-And the sweetest metal nativity saying O Holy Night.
+And the sweetest metal nativity saying O Holy Night in the Christmas cottage.

 There’s the kitchen with its small farmhouse table and built-in bench and vintage kitchen island and distressed pantry door.

 There’s a small hallway off the kitchen in this Christmas cottage.

 With a built-in hutch.